hackclub/winter/GurshanBrar.md

 5. We’ll link up the impulse sensors
 6. We’ll use arduino to code the servo movements with the sensors

+The construction of the hand is like this:
+1. The hand consists of 1 palm piece and 1 piece for the top.
+2. Each finger is consisting of 3 individual "joints".
+The thumb also consits of these joint pieces.
+3. The joint pieces are connected by fishing line.
+When you pull the fishing line, the hand comes together.
+4. One of the servos is used for the 4 fingers.
+We pull fishing line through each finger, and then tie that together into one node.
+The servo controls that node, pulling all 4 fingers at once.
+5. The second servo controls the thumb, using fishing line.
+6. The end product is a hand that attaches to your wrist.
+It has impulse sensors connecting to the forearm.

 What tools are you going to use?

 To build the project, we’ll use a 3d printer, pliers, soldering iron, screwdriver, a needle, a scraper.